Anonymous-Open-Science/-Sorry-I-didn-t-notice-originally-you-wrote-gson-When-Emotions-and-Opinions-Can-be-Misdirected-/README.md

 - Predicting sentiment using a Twitter trained model: label-sentiment-analysis-BERT.ipynb
 3. Results
 - Contains the classification reports of the experiments: classification_reports.xlsx
 4. Model paths: cannot upload anonymously because of size limitation (more than 10 GB).
 Will be shared after the paper is accepted.
+However, the models can be prepared using the script sentiment-analysis-SimCSE.v4.ipynb